 LMHA will implement a coordinated, comprehensive program of capital improvements, housing and neighborhood development activities, maintenance and management initiatives, and resident supportive services in FY 2024.
 LMHA projects that 14,071 households will be served through the Agency's rental assistance, public housing, and Local, Non-Traditional activities in FY 2024.
 As LMHA's funding for FY 2024 is unknown as of the publication date of the MTW Annual Plan, the activities described herein may be modified based on actual funding levels.

-The Housing Authority is not proposing any new activities in FY 2024:
+The Housing Authority is proposing one new activity in FY 2024: